 Nonnasteinn rock is named after Jón Sveinsson, or Nonni as he was called.
 It is a big rock on Höfði above Nonnahús museum.

 When Nonni was 11 years old, he was invited by a French count to go to France to study at a Catholic college.
-Nonni wanted to study and to see the world, but on the other hand he didn't want to part with his mother and siblings.
+Nonni wanted to study and see the world, but on the other hand, he didn't want to part with his mother and siblings.

-In his book "Nonni" he describes his emotions when he had to make this big decision.
-He stood on the slope above his home and while looking out at the ocean he saw a sail-boat.
-"I could not stop thinking about this little sail-boat.
+"I could not stop thinking about this little sailboat.
 I sat on a rock, which stood out from the fragrant grass and let my feelings and thoughts loose.
-In my troubles and agony of my soul I sighed and gasped out: "Oh, dear God!
+In my troubles and agony of my soul, I sighed and gasped out: "Oh, dear God!
 What should I do?"